 "It is a locale of cultural intervention and innovation, a place of experiment, claim, conflict, negotiation, transgression: a place where preconceptions, expectations and critical faculties maybe dislocated and confounded.... a place where things may still be at risk - beliefs, classifications, lives".
 Mike Pearson and Michael Shanks, Theatre/Archaeology

 My practice is based on creating collaborative and participative inquiries that activate spaces of encounter, forging new connections and working with different ways of knowing around a ‘site’ - a physical location, field of knowledge, conflict or cultural debate.
-Often focused on a multi-sensory investigation of movement of ideas, people, experience and material within and through a site over time, I’m interested in traces sought, followed, left, lost; and the interaction with time, body, identity and belonging.

 The resulting work aims to open up new ways of seeing and experiencing our ‘inter-being-ness’ within the world.
-It may involve installation, film, photography, sound, text, drawing or performance, or a combination of all of these.
+It may involve installation, film, photography, sound, text, drawing, walking, dialogue, events or performance, or a combination of all of these.

 As well as my artistic practice, I have 25 years’ experience as a professional facilitator, trainer, advisor and designer of participatory processes, including conflict resolution.
 I specialise in sustainable development, and spent 10 years as a Commissioner on the UK Sustainable Development Commission.
 Currently I am on the Board of the Anthropocene Alliance (advising on community engagement around flooding in the US), and I am a surveyor for the British Trust for Ornithology.
 I use this experience within my art projects : these almost always start with research, and a core, multi-disciplinary collaboration.
 Often, this core collaboration will be used to build wider engagement with the project, so the project becomes an investigation that involves as many different people - and perspectives - as possible.

 I am also a programme evaluator (including Oriel Davies’ Open Space programme, February 2018).
 I am a Creative Practitioner with the Lead Creative Schools Scheme, working with Ysgol Llandrillo-yn-Rhos (2017) and Ysgol Aberconwy (2018).